guoracle/ddia/zh-tw/ch3.md

 #### Data locality for reads and writes

 A document is usually stored as a single continuous string, encoded as JSON, XML, or a binary variant thereof (such as MongoDB’s BSON).
 If your application often needs to access the entire document (for example, to render it on a web page), there is a performance advantage to this *storage locality*.
-If data is split across multiple tables, like in [Figure 3-1](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#fig_obama_relational), multiple index lookups are required to retrieve it all, which may require more disk seeks and take more time.
+If data is split across multiple tables, like in [Figure 3-1](ch03.html#fig_obama_relational), multiple index lookups are required to retrieve it all, which may require more disk seeks and take more time.

 The locality advantage only applies if you need large parts of the document at the same time.
 The database typically needs to load the entire document, which can be wasteful if you only need to access a small part of a large document.
 On updates to a document, the entire document usually needs to be rewritten.
 For these reasons, it is generally recommended that you keep documents fairly small and avoid frequent small updates to a document.

 However, the idea of storing related data together for locality is not limited to the document model.
-For example, Google’s Spanner database offers the same locality properties in a relational data model, by allowing the schema to declare that a table’s rows should be interleaved (nested) within a parent table [[25](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Corbett2012_ch2)].
-Oracle allows the same, using a feature called *multi-table index cluster tables* [[26](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#BurlesonCluster)].
-The *column-family* concept in the Bigtable data model (used in Cassandra, HBase, and ScyllaDB), also known as a *wide-column* model, has a similar purpose of managing locality [[27](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Chang2006_ch2)].
+For example, Google’s Spanner database offers the same locality properties in a relational data model, by allowing the schema to declare that a table’s rows should be interleaved (nested) within a parent table [[25](ch03.html#Corbett2012_ch2)].
+Oracle allows the same, using a feature called *multi-table index cluster tables* [[26](ch03.html#BurlesonCluster)].
+The *column-family* concept in the Bigtable data model (used in Cassandra, HBase, and ScyllaDB), also known as a *wide-column* model, has a similar purpose of managing locality [[27](ch03.html#Chang2006_ch2)].

-#### Query languages for documents
+#### 面向文件的查詢語言

 Another difference between a relational and a document database is the language or API that you use to query it.
 Most relational databases are queried using SQL, but document databases are more varied.
 Some allow only key-value access by primary key, while others also offer secondary indexes to query for values inside documents, and some provide rich query languages.

-XML databases are often queried using XQuery and XPath, which are designed to allow complex queries, including joins across multiple documents, and also format their results as XML [[28](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Walmsley2015)].
-JSON Pointer [[29](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Bryan2013)] and JSONPath [[30](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Goessner2024)] provide an equivalent to XPath for JSON.
-MongoDB’s aggregation pipeline, whose `$lookup` operator for joins we saw in [“Normalization, Denormalization, and Joins”](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#sec_datamodels_normalization), is an example of a query language for collections of JSON documents.
+XML databases are often queried using XQuery and XPath, which are designed to allow complex queries, including joins across multiple documents, and also format their results as XML [[28](ch03.html#Walmsley2015)].
+JSON Pointer [[29](ch03.html#Bryan2013)] and JSONPath [[30](ch03.html#Goessner2024)] provide an equivalent to XPath for JSON.
+MongoDB’s aggregation pipeline, whose `$lookup` operator for joins we saw in [“Normalization, Denormalization, and Joins”](ch03.html#sec_datamodels_normalization), is an example of a query language for collections of JSON documents.

 Let’s look at another example to get a feel for this language—this time an aggregation, which is especially needed for analytics.
 Imagine you are a marine biologist, and you add an observation record to your database every time you see animals in the ocean.
 Now you want to generate a report saying how many sharks you have sighted per month.
 In PostgreSQL you might express that query like this: